Holy shit! Can you even believe it’s about to be 2019?!

 With that said, my hopes aren’t high for the coming year.
 It feels like a “everything needs to get worse before it can get better” kind of situation.
 Books are going to be as important to me in 2019 as they were in 2018, maybe even more so.

-So I want to take a look back on my top five reads of this past year.
-The books that fixed the world around my personal bubble for a just a few hours.
+So, I want to take a look back on my top five reads of this past year.
+The books that brought peace to my personal bubble for a just a few hours.

 🔪Five.
 Two Girls Down by Louisa Luna